Introduction

 1. All countries should design food system transformation strategies.
 These strategies should be coherent, synergetic, and focus on areas where policy will have maximum effect.

-1. Governments should invest in incentives and that steer the choices of food system actors and support positive externalities while reducing negative externalities.
+1. Governments should invest in incentives and regulations that steer the choices of food system actors and support positive externalities while reducing negative externalities.
 This includes taxing, mandatory restrictions, or reducing transition costs.

 Early warning food safety AI tools